jsteng19/DSF-NRI/docs/update3.md

 - Week 5:
   - We will finish working with DE
   - We will introduce Monocole3
-    - Monocle 3 can help you perform three main types of analysis:
+    - Monocle3 can help you perform three main types of analysis:
       - Clustering, classifying, and counting cells.
 Single-cell RNA-Seq experiments allow you to discover new (and possibly rare) subtypes of cells.
 Monocle 3 helps you identify them.
       - Constructing single-cell trajectories.
 In development, disease, and throughout life, cells transition from one state to another.
 Monocle 3 helps you discover these transitions.
       - Differential expression analysis.
 Characterizing new cell types and states begins with comparisons to other, better understood cells.
 Monocle 3 includes a sophisticated, but easy-to-use system for differential expression.